aws-samples/iot-fleetwise-evbattery-anomaly-detection/README.md

 Replace {MY KEY} with a KeyPair that is already created in your AWS account that you can use to SSH to the simulation instance.

-Deploy just the FleetWise core stack.
+OR deploy just the FleetWise core stack.
 This will setup FleetWise in your AWS Account, with a signal catalog, vehicle model, decoder manifest and a campaign.

 ```sh
 cdk deploy -c key_name={MY KEY} fleetwise-core-stack --require-approval never
 ```

-Where `myKey` is an existing keypair name present in your account to use to SSH into simulation instance.
+Where `{MY KEY}` is an existing keypair present in your account to use to SSH into simulation instance.

 Once the deployment is finshed, data will start to show up in your Timestream table and you can view the Grafana dashboards.